agarinleanna/github-lab-practice/README.md

-"This is Leanna Agarin's-A Project"
+"This is Leanna Agarin's-A Project".